 The well child exam includes an eye exam along with the standard physical.

 Pre-Employment physicals are typically ordered by your employer and may involve a drug screen.
-Many employers have paperwork for you to bring in, but we do provide paperwork for those that do not.
-The physical mainly consists of the information required on the paperwork and varies from employer to employer.
+Many employers have paperwork for you to bring in, but we do provide documentation for those that do not.
+The physical mainly consists of the information required on the documentation and varies from employer to employer.

-DOT Certified physicals are for a class C drivers license and are required yearly to keep your license.
-The paperwork for these physicals is provided by the office so you will need to arrive early to fill out the required pages.
-These physicals are only offered in our Elgin office currently, Monday, Tuesday and Thursday, Friday.
+DOT Certified physicals are for a Class C drivers license and are required yearly to keep your license.
+The documentation for these physicals will be provided by the office, so you will need to arrive early to fill out the required pages.

 This is a standard yearly physical.
 It does not include a PAP, breast, pelvic, or testicular exam.

 The Sports physical is typically ordered by a school or other athletic facility.
-Paperwork is usually provided by your coach but is on hand at the office as well.
+Documentation is usually provided by your coach but is on hand at the office as well.